hkato4188/SBA-submission/README.md

 The about page describes the Pet Olympics, emphasizing how adorable and great the event is.

-### Contact Page
+### Bark!
+Page

-The contact page includes a form with a mailto action, allowing users to send emails directly from the website.
+The Bark! page includes a form to enter posts on the cheer board, allowing users to send encouragement directly to all the good boys and good girls! 🐶🐱

 ### Medal Table

-The medal table page displays the standings of countries participating in the Pet Olympics, including counts of gold, silver, and bronze medals.
+The medal table page displays the standings of pets participating in the Pet Olympics, including counts of gold, silver, and bronze medals.

 ## Technologies Used